Ivory Coat Dog Food Review - Including Puppy, Senior & Grain Free

 Price |

-Taste 3.5/5 Stars
+Taste 3/5 Stars

 We’re taking off some points since several owners have complained that the food smells too strong or even foul, particularly after Ivory Coat was sold to a new investment group in late 2017.
 This isn’t linked to a specific flavour and the company stated their recipe hasn’t changed.
-In general, Ivory Coat is a great option if you’re dealing with a fussy eater.
+In general, we do think Ivory Coat is a great option if you’re dealing with a fussy eater.

 Ingredients 3.5/5 Stars